usenam1ng/CtyptoTool-for-CTF/README.md

 4) To convert HEX to text type: hex

+5) To decrypt base64: b64

+6) To decrypt base32: b64

-5) To quit type: quit
+7) To quit type: quit

 Design in GGZ community.